arcanesprite/irrlicht-1.0/README.md

 ### Once installed you can open the Irrlicht folder in Visual Studio.

-### You can ignore CMakeList.txt popup when first opening the project.
+### You can ignore CMakeList.txt popup when first opening the project by selecting "Do not enable".

 <br/>
 <img src="/img/CMake.png" alt="irrlicht">